iamgrewal/tsharkVM/README.md

 # tshark ELK VM appliance

 This project builds virtual machine which can be used for analytics of tshark -T ek (ndjson) output.
-The virtual appliance is built using vagrant, which builds Debian with pre-installed and pre-configured ELK stack.
+The virtual appliance is built using vagrant, which builds Debian 10 with pre-installed and pre-configured ELK stack.

+After the VM is up, the process is simple:

+decoded pcaps (tshark -T ek output / ndjson) are sent over TCP/17570 to the VM ELK stack in VM will process and index the data
+Kibana is running in VM and can be accessed on http://127.0.0.1:15601/app/kibana#/dashboards

 After the VM is up, the process is simple:
 * decoded pcaps (`tshark -T ek output` / ndjson) are sent over `TCP/17570` to the VM